Weighing up the pros and cons of voluntourism — luxury volunteering in destinations that may or may not need your help.

 Another post popped up on my Facebook news feed last week as I was mindlessly scrolling through the endless stream of cat videos, ‘life hacks’ and surprise engagements that the social media site has become.
 But I digress, that’s a rant in itself for another time.
 This was one of those statuses asking Facebook friends to ‘sponsor me’ to go and work in a school in Tanzania this summer.
-You know the ones, they vary from building houses in a remote village of a third-world country, to trekking Machu Picchu, to working on turtle conservation; there are innumerable initiatives and organisations aiming to get Westerners to pay considerable sums to apparently do some good in a developing country.
+You know the ones, they fall into the category of what we will call voluntourism, examples of which vary from building houses in a remote village of a third-world country, to trekking Machu Picchu, to working on turtle conservation; there are innumerable initiatives and organisations aiming to get Westerners to pay considerable sums to apparently do some good in a developing country.

 No doubt many of these initiatives do contribute towards beneficial and sometimes charitable aims.
 But how can we possibly distinguish, over a Google search, the genuinely worthwhile causes from the schemes set up to attract foreigners, to the potential detriment of the local economy and population?
 It’s difficult to attach meaningful numbers to the voluntourism industry, but in 2015 Reuters reported an estimate put forward by US sustainable tourism expert Nancy Gard McGehee, that around 10 million volunteers a year were spending up to $2 billion on ‘travel with a purpose’.
 However, in the same year, Wilson Quarterly suggested the value of the industry was a staggering $173bn.
 How do we know where this money is going?